sarahlehman/smalltownkitten/content/post/random-thoughts-1.md

 half a bottle of pinot grigio that hasn’t had a cork in it for two weeks.
 Mmm, that sounds good.
 We have a single shot of whiskey… what else… we have what appears to be a full bottle of Three Olives fruit loops.
-Score\!
-Am I right?
-Uhhh I also have some Juicy Juice and a crock pot my grandparents sent me if we want to get creative?
+Score\! *Am I right?* Uhhh I also have some Juicy Juice and a crock pot my grandparents sent me if we want to get creative?
 I heard that’s how you make homemade wine.
 How much time do we want to put into this?”

 But as soon as you turn 21, you don’t feel like sharing leftover liquor with your friends anymore.
 Game over.
 You get greedy because you’ve been spending a lot of money at bars trying to prove you belong.
-It’s a BYOB situation from then on.
+It’s a BYOB situation from then on out.
 When your friends come over, they look in your fridge and see one can of shitty beer and a frozen pizza.
 And you are not sharing any of that pizza.

 Speaking of pizza, have you seen some of the pizza that is available to the American public nowadays?
 We have buffalo chicken pizza, barbecue